Skip to content

 source pyrit-env/bin/activate

-pip install pyrit-ai
+pip install pyrit

 For Docker users who prefer a pre-configured environment with JupyterLab included: